 - Notify all stakeholders of the situation and offer regular updates.

 - Put temporary and/or permanent fixes in place.

 - Resume business processes as soon as possible, starting with the most vital ones.

 - Investigate the cause of the incident and implement preventative actions so the situation will not be repeated.

-Your main focus should be to limit the time that your employees and clients are impacted by the technological issue.
-The longer the problem continues, the more long-term problems your company will experience, including loss of revenue, reputation damage, and potential loss of clients.
+The main focus should be to limit the time that your employees and clients are impacted by the incident.
+The longer it continues, the more problems your company will experience as a result, including loss of revenue, reputation damage, and potential loss of clients.
 An organized response will do much to lessen the impact of the incident.

-After the problem has been corrected and you’ve determined the cause and taken steps to prevent a recurrence, you also must deal with potential fallout from clients and employees.
-Major incident recovery may take weeks or months.
+After the problem has been corrected and you’ve determined the cause and taken steps to prevent a recurrence, you also must deal with the potential fallout from clients and employees.

 Depending on the incident’s severity and length, your company brand may also suffer.
 Customers and suppliers may be initially sympathetic, but if problems linger, you may easily lose both groups of stakeholders.
-You need a communication plan in place to address the “outside” effects of your major incident.
+You need a communication plan in place to address the effects of your major incident.
 You may also consider some small gesture, such as a discount or special perk, to regain trust and goodwill.
-People will stick with you as long as you demonstrate caring and commitment.

 Your company experiences small glitches and issues every week if not every day.
 A major incident is one that severely compromises your company’s ability to function and, in some instances, shuts it down completely.
 You need a major incident process in place that includes a specially selected team.
 When a data disaster strikes, you will be able to address it immediately and minimize the damage to your workflow and your customer base.
 Rather than be mired in disarray, your employees will be able to take logical, meaningful steps to get your business back up and running more quickly.